Feb 24, 2022, 8:20:35 AM CST Sep 8, 2022, 12:23:30 PM CDT

 How soon after getting COVID‑19 can you get it again?

-If you or a loved one had COVID‑19, you're likely wondering how long you might be protected from getting it again.
 In general, research suggests that natural immunity against infection is strong for about 3-5 months.
 After that, your risk of COVID‑19 reinfection may start to go up.

 It's important to know that how long natural immunity lasts varies by person.
 Your level of protection can depend on your severity of illness, age, chronic conditions or other factors.
 Natural immunity may offer less protection for certain people, including those over the age of 65.